dmx-systems/dmx-documentation/docs/user.rst

 .. hint:: Go play with `sample data <https://demo.dmx.systems/systems.dmx.webclient/#/topicmap/15730/topic/8567/related>`_ on our Demo Server.
 Change the sort order to see what it does.

 By default the list of related items is grouped by "Topic Type":
-In the example below you can see that the selected organization is related to a city, a note, and to persons but also to the current topicmap and to the workspace you are in.
+In the example below you can see that the selected organization is related to a city, a note, and to persons but also to the current topicmap and to the Workspace you are in.
 This means that **you can navigate your content and your data model in the same place.**
 (You can learn more about these concepts in the section about :ref:`Modeling<user-modeling>`.)
 Additionally, every list item contains information about the association type between the selected person and the other items, e.g. person's involvement with the organization, or that this organisation is an instance of the topic type organization.